 As you can see above, this tab contains all the basic information about each station in the network:

-- Computer - This is the name assigned by Windows
+- Computer - This is the name assigned to the computer in Windows

 - IP Address - on the local area network